planetfederal/workshops/workshops/suiteintro/doc/source/apps/ol/advancedmap.rst

 #.
 Save the file and reload in the browser.

 .. figure:: img/ol_screen_map2_extended.png
-   :align: center

-   *An extended ZoomBar*
+   An extended ZoomBar

 Note that the zoom bar has too many zoom levels for the size of our small map window.
 In this case, we could either make our map window larger, by replacing our map style with a large ``height`` value, as in:

 .. code-block:: html